pytorch/torchchat/docs/ADVANCED-USERS.md

 * dynamic activation quantization with weight quantization: a8w4dq

-In addition, we support GPTQ and HQQ for improving the quality of 4b weight-only quantization.
+In addition, we support HQQ for improving the quality of 4b weight-only quantization.
 Support for HQQ is a work in progress.

 | compression | FP precision |  weight quantization | dynamic activation quantization |